-To receive VR services, a deaf applicant must be determined eligible based on (a) specific criteria that the individual has a physical or mental impairment that is a substantial impediment to employment, (b) requires VR services to become employed, and (c) can benefit from these VR services in terms of an employment outcome.
+To receive VR services, a deaf applicant must be determined eligible based on (a) specific criteria that the individual has a physical or mental impairment that is a substantial impediment to employment, (b) requires VR services to become Media Mention: Explanation of VR eligibility and services.
+(Illinois workNet)

+employed, and (c) can benefit from these VR services in terms of an employment outcome.